Credit unions are the ideal not-for-profit banking alternative

 - Average lending rates are lower at credit unions than at banks, according to the National Credit Union Administration’s (NCUA) March 2019 data.
 Classic credit cards averaged only 11.82% at credit unions compared to banks average rate of 13.65%.

 - An existing usury cap of 18% for most financial products, including credit cards, set by the Federal Credit Union Act (FCU Act) and NCUA.
 Many state-charted credit unions are also bound by state-established interest rate caps.

 - More than 30,000 ATMs nationwide offering surcharge-free transactions through the credit union’s Shared ATM Network.

 We work to help people afford life every day at Canvas Credit Union, and embrace being a financial by-your-side guide for our members.
 In 2018, Canvas Credit Union helped our members obtain access to more than $2.1 billion in affordable loans.
 We’re still opening eyes each day to all that credit unions have to offer.
 And we won’t stop.
 Let’s continue to grow this great movement that is already rolling forward to the benefit of everyday Americans.

 About Canvas Credit Union

-Canvas Credit Union (Formerly Public Service Credit Union) is a safe and insured financial institution with over $2.5 billion in assets and more than 250,000 members.
+Canvas Credit Union (Formerly Public Service Credit Union) is a safe and insured financial institution with over $2.9 billion in assets and more than 256,000 members.
 Canvas provides a full array of financial products and services, including savings, checking, loans, mortgages, and online and mobile options.
-Serving Colorado communities for more than 80 years, Canvas currently has 27 branches.
-For more information http://canvas.org
+Serving Colorado communities for more than 80 years, Canvas currently has 29 branches.
+Visit us at http://canvas.org